 So why shouldn't you know the same about your future partner?
 After all, you hope to spend the rest of you life with him or her.

 All relationships start because of physical attraction but that alone cannot be enough to guarantee a long-lasting relationship.
 Having some interests in common is important, but it may not be enough.

 It is necessary to have a purpose in common, a project, something toward which you can work together for a long time and having and bringing up children is quite a big project.

 Therefore, also having a similar view of life is important.
 This includes how many children you want and how you would bring them up.
 So, it's important to talk about this.

-A good way to find out more about your potential partner's character when you are dating for a baby is to ask "What would you do if you won the lottery?"
+When you are dating for a baby, a good way to find out more about your potential partner's character in a light-hearted way is to ask "What would you do if you won the lottery?"
 Ask this question as if you were playing a game, just for fun.

 At this question, people usually tend to unleash their imagination and confess their most secret dreams because winning the lottery appears an impossible thing, so there is no risk, no commitment in stating what they really would like to do in life (it's never going to happen, they think...).

 Answers to this question can be eye-openers.
 I read the story of a couple who did win the lottery and, because of bad management and different views on what to do, their relationship ended.
 I'm not saying that winning the lottery is bad, but you need to be able to handle the money and the situation.
 It's possible to learn from their stories and mistakes (be prepared, in case you do win the lottery!).
 There are also good stories.